 - Denying a claim without conducting a reasonable investigation

-- Failure to pay or deny a claim within a reasonable time
+- Failing to pay or deny a claim within a reasonable time

 If you are involved in settling a claim with a negligent driver’s insurance company, you also should understand the meaning of the term “reserve amount.”
 This term refers to the maximum monetary amount the insurance carrier has set aside for settlement of a claim.
 Insurance companies rely on insurance programs to calculate the estimated maximum and minimum settlement value of a claim.
 The maximum amount is set aside by the insurance company.
 These amounts are calculated based on thousands of prior settlements and the specific facts and circumstances of the claim.
 Adjusters who negotiate more claims close to the minimum amount save their company more money, so negotiating amounts closest to the minimum amount over many claims result in promotions and positive job evaluations.
 In some cases, insurance companies have even been known to provide bonuses and other compensation to reward adjusters who deny and underpay a disproportionate number of claims.